stefaniesatna/take-home-moneyhub/README.md

 ## Disclaimer

 During this exercise, I explored working with microservices for the first time.
 I also refreshed my experience with Node, CommonJS, Postman, and npm concepts, such as updating dependencies, which I haven't done recently since I haven't worked with Node at Meta.
-Additionally, I wasn't entirely clear on the requirement for the investments service to receive the report as JSON, so I proceeded with sending it as a CSV.
-Under normal circumstances, if I wasn't pressed for time during the hiring process, I would have sought clarification first.
+Additionally, I wasn't clear on some of the requirements, which I listed below.
 All in all, these minor setbacks meant that the exercise took me slightly longer to complete than the recommended 1-2 hours.
 However, it was a valuable learning experience that I will be able to utilise in my future projects.

+### Requirements ambiguity

+The following are some points of ambiguity I encountered with the requirements, where under normal circumstances, if I wasn't pressed for time during the hiring process, I would have sought clarification first.

+- I didn't understand the requirement for investments service to receive the report as JSON, so I proceeded with sending it as a CSV.
+Under normal circumstances, if I wasn't pressed for time during the hiring process, I would have sought clarification first.
+- I didn't understand whether the admin service should receive the report in the response, but it made the most sense to me so I included it.

 ## Approach